Art Data Interactive: Development

 Art Data Interactive approached Rebecca Heineman of Logicware to complete the port in June 1995.
 Heineman was an experienced developer who by 1995 had been a founding member of Interplay Entertainment and contributed to the development of games in The Bard's Tale series and completed ports for Wolfenstein 3D and Another World.
 During negotiations, Art Data Interactive represented to Heineman that the game was "90 per cent complete" and the work involved would require her to "finish up some bugs and get the game ready for shipping", and accepted the contract on that basis.

 Having committed to the project by August 1995, Heineman was told by project manager Tristan Anderson that no progress had been made on porting the game.
-Expecting the source code of the game, Art Data Interactive provided Heineman with a commercial copy of Doom.
+Expecting the source code of the game, Art Data Interactive provided Heineman with a commercial copy of Doom and a floppy desk full of asset images to add to the game, with Scott believing a simple recompile was all that was needed, and simply adding assets into the game would render them fully functional without any coding.
 Heineman was required to request the source code from id Software and received the source code from the Atari Jaguar version of the game.
 Heineman estimates the entire development for Doom was completed in ten weeks between August 1995 and release of the master copy for quality assurance testing by The 3DO Company by November.

 Development of the port had numerous difficulties with performance.
 Heineman stated that she did not have the time to optimise the code of the game in the timeframes available.
 Because of a rendering bug encountered with the 3DO's CEL engine, Heineman had to set up rendering flat surfaces in software, and proceeded to write a code library in a more efficient language ultimately used by The 3DO Company when revising their compiler tools.
 Upon seeing the result, id Software demanded that the window size of the game be scaled down to a third of the screen to address the poor framerate.
 Further changes were made to the level maps to alter or remove elements, such as objects and items, to entire rooms, to improve the rendering load on the game.

 Porting the custom-made MIDI driver from the Jaguar to the 3DO was a further challenge.
 Because Heineman had insufficient time to write a new audio driver for the game's music, she sent recordings of the tracks from the Jaguar version's soundtrack to Scott, who had prior experience as a musician and producer.
 Scott's band re-recorded the tracks live.
 Heineman recalls "He recorded a song every two or three days, and as soon as he gave me a song I just dropped it into the game."